Programs of Study

 Medical lab professionals provide service and research in rapidly-changing and dynamic healthcare delivery systems.
 The program is five semesters with training in hematology, blood bank, microbiology, serology/immunology, phlebotomy and other routine testing areas.
 Deadline for application is July 1 of the year the student will begin the program.

-Gadsden State offers credentials for registered and licensed practical nurses.
-The Mobility Nursing Program is also offered to LPNs and paramedics desiring to become registered nurses.
-There is a competitive selection process for the Nursing Program, which includes minimum grade point average and ACT score requirements.
-The application period for Nursing closes Feb.
-1 each year.
+Gadsden State offers credentials for registered nursing and licensed practical nursing through a stackable credential Associate Degree in Nursing program.
+The full Registered Nursing program is five semesters total.
+After three successful semesters in the program, students will complete the Practical Nursing Certificate.
+Students can stop there or continue to finish the last two semesters to complete an Associate Degree in Registered Nursing.
+The Mobility Nursing Program is also offered to current licensed LPNs and paramedics desiring to become registered nurses.
+There is a competitive selection process for the program which includes course requirements, a minimum grade point average and ACT score requirements.
+Applications to the program are accepted twice per year.

 The Radiologic Technology Program educates entry-level radiographers skilled in diagnostic imaging procedures.
 Students are trained in anatomy, patient positioning, radiographic equipment, radiation safety and patient care.
 Students will test for certification by the American Registry of Radiologic Technologists upon completion of the program.
 The deadline for applying to Radiologic Technology is June 1 of the year the student begins the program.